The Shipping Law Review: Spain

 The time bar period for the recognition and enforcement of judgments and awards is five years.

 Shipbuilding contracts are ruled by Articles 108 to 116 of the MNL.
 These rules are voluntary.
 Nonetheless, an exception is established in the case of wilful misconduct or gross negligence of the builder.
 The contract must always be in writing.
 In the event of a discrepancy between the construction contract and the technical specifications, the former shall prevail over the latter, and the technical specifications over the blueprints.

 The delivery of the vessel transfers ownership and risk.

 The MNL outlines the consequences of delay.
 Indemnities apply to delays of more than 30 days and a right exists to cancel the contract for delays of more than 180 days without a justified cause.
-The Spanish Supreme Court held a subcontractor liable for the delay in providing the technical information required by the shipbuilder.12 Although it delivered the materials on time, the delay in providing the technical documentation prevented the shipyard from fulfilling its obligations.
+The Spanish Supreme Court held a subcontractor liable for the delay in providing the technical information required by the shipbuilder, which prevented the shipyard from fulfilling its obligations.11

 ii Contracts of carriage